also share information about your use of our site with our social media, advertising and analytics

 The Committee shall:

-review annually the remit and effectiveness of Internal Audit function including the Internal Audit Plan and Internal Audit Charter and assess whether the Internal Audit function is adequately resourced and has appropriate standing within the Group.
-This review is to be supported by a report from external/independent consultants at least every three years;
+review annually the remit and effectiveness of Internal Audit function including approve the Internal Audit Plan and Internal Audit Charter and assess whether the Internal Audit function is adequately resourced and has appropriate standing within the Group.
+This review is to be supported by a report from external/independent consultants at least every five years;

 review promptly all significant internal audit recommendations and findings;